mohsennasab/culvert-hydraulic-design-101/README.md

 ## 🛠️ Maintenance and Real-World Issues

 * **Design ≠ Done.** Culverts must be inspected and cleaned; debris, sediment—or even beaver dams—can halve the effective opening or block it entirely.
-* **Analogy:** A leaf-stuffed funnel: pour water in and it backs up, then spills everywhere.
-A culvert inlet clogged with sticks does the same—water ponds and can overtop the road.
-* **Real case (Oregon, Jan 2012):** Storm-driven mud blocked highway culverts, eroded the shoulder, and flooded the roadway.
-Field studies show small culverts (< 6 m span) are most likely to plug during major storms, leading to washouts.
 * **Design & O&M takeaway:**
   * Include a debris allowance or trash rack where clogging is likely.
   * Plan regular inspections, especially after big storms.